-The past few months have seen nothing short of a bloodbath in the Indian news media.
-In the backdrop of the Covid-19 pandemic, hundreds of journalists and other media workers have lost their jobs overnight and are even now continuing to do so.
-Media houses across the country have been reportedly coercing staff to accept salary cuts, go on loss of pay leave and furloughs.
-Many have also announced large scale retrenchments and even closures.
+2020 saw nothing short of a bloodbath in the Indian news media.
+In the backdrop of the Covid-19 pandemic, hundreds of journalists and other media workers lost their jobs overnight.
+Media houses across the country reportedly coerced staff to accept salary cuts, go on loss of pay leave and furloughs.
+Many also announced large scale retrenchments and even closures.

 As expected, stories on media retrenchments have seen little or no visibility anywhere in the Indian media.
 The result of this glaring lack of transparency has been that the number of people affected is still unclear and remains in the realm of speculation.
 This is all the more so with regard to the Indian language media.